 Physiotherapists provide care for people in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.

-Physiotherapy Examination of the patient with impairments, functional limitations and disabilities or other health-related conditions to diagnose, prognose and determine the intervention.
-Examination includes different but overlapping domains.
+Physiotherapy Examination of the patient with impairments, functional limitations, and disabilities, or other health-related conditions to diagnose, prognosis and determine the intervention.
+The examination includes different but overlapping domains.
 These are:

 - Cardiovascular/ pulmonary examination( e.g. aerobic capacity/ endurance, ventilation and respiration venous and lymphatic circulation)